Samuel Paparo: Early life and education

-Samuel John Paparo Jr. was born in 1964, and is a native of Morton, Pennsylvania.
+Samuel John Paparo Jr. was born in 1964, and grew up in Morton, Pennsylvania, a working-class borough in Delaware County outside Philadelphia.
 He is the son of a former enlisted Marine and the grandson of a World War II enlisted sailor.
-As a youth, Paparo attended Cardinal O'Hara High School.
-A graduate of Villanova University in 1987, he was commissioned via the Aviation Officer Candidate School (AOCS) program at Naval Air Station Pensacola, Florida, also in 1987.
-He is a graduate of Navy's Strike training pipeline (i.e., carrier-based tactical jet) as a Naval Aviator and was later designated as a Strike Fighter Tactics Instructor (SFTI) as a graduate of the United States Navy Fighter Weapons School ("TOPGUN").
+He attended Cardinal O'Hara High School in Springfield, Pennsylvania, and graduated from Villanova University in 1987 with a Bachelor of Arts in Political Science.
+He was commissioned in 1987 through the Aviation Officer Candidate School at Naval Air Station Pensacola, Florida.

-Paparo earned an M.A. degree in International Studies from Old Dominion University and an M.S. degree in Systems Analysis from the Naval Postgraduate School.
-He also graduated from the Air Command and Staff College, the Air War College, the Naval War College and the Joint and Combined Warfighting School of the Joint Forces Staff College.
+Paparo subsequently earned a Master of Arts in International Studies from Old Dominion University and a Master of Science in Systems Analysis from the Naval Postgraduate School.
+He is a graduate of the Air Command and Staff College, Air War College, Naval War College, and the Joint and Combined Warfighting School at the Joint Forces Staff College.